 Now that you have a prioritized list of your desired features in a project management platform, it would be much easier to find the right one.
 My advice to you is to create a simple spreadsheet and list them in one column.
 Use the rest of the columns to rate accordingly the platforms and tools you have found.
 Oh, and this will help with relaying the message properly and easily, should you need to report to your boss or partners.

-It is also very important to make sure that all these tools can work together seamlessly.
+It is also very important to make sure that all these online tools can work together seamlessly.
 If you are to create a chain of tools working together, you don’t want to have glitches along the production line.
 So, be sure to create a column listing which tools cooperate with each other one or two ways.

 Narrowing down your choices: